Tiberiu18/Java-File-based-Inventory-Manager/README.md

 ```
 src/                 Java source files
 init/                Input files containing sample data
-out/production/InventoryManager/  Compiled classes (generated when using IntelliJ IDEA)
 ```
 The input files are delimited by `###` and hold sample information about books, authors, languages, retailers, and their relationships.